 Roberts Wesleyan College – Christmas Gala

-RWC is a Free Methodist-affiliated school found in Rochester, NY.
+Located in Rochester, NY, RWC is a Free Methodist-affiliated school.
 It is home to just over 1,300 undergraduates.

 University of Redlands – Feast of Lights

 2016 marks the 69th annual Feast of Lights.
-This performance is a mixture of songs, tableaux, spoken word, and instrumental productions.
+This performance mixes songs, tableaux, spoken word, and instrumental productions.
 All pieces revolve around the biblical story of Christmas and the symbolism of the star leading the three wise men.
 After the performance comes the Ceremony of Candles.
 Since 2009, the school has asked the public to bring non-perishable food items to give to low-income and homeless families, thereby making it a real feast.

 The University of Redlands is located in Redlands, CA. Almost 4,000 undergraduates attend school here and choose from over 40 programs of study.
 The school was chartered in 1907 and opened to students in 1909, thereby making the Feast of Lights a tradition lasting over half the school’s history.

 University of the Incarnate Word – Light the Way

 This holiday tradition has been going on for 30 years.
 In November, the University of the Incarnate Word kicks off the holiday season with a bang.
 This year on November 19th, over 8,500 people came to witness the lights turn on.
 Guests view fireworks and get to visit Santa and Mrs. Claus (who entered via horse-drawn carriage) in addition to the reception.
 The school uses almost one million lights to decorate the UIW campus.
 The lights are on nightly until January 6, 2017.
 The public is free to explore through that date.